fleaflet/flutter_map/docs/main-concepts/options.md

 will put the South of the map at the top of the device.

-Defaults to 0: North up.
+Defaults to 0(°).

 ## Interactivity Settings (`interactiveFlags:`)

-Takes an integer represented by multiple bitwise operations simplified to objects comparable to enumerables.
+Takes an integer represented by multiple bitwise operations, similar to using enumerables.
 For example:

 ``` dart
         InteractiveFlag.all & ~InteractiveFlag.rotate